Designskylinex/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
 Rock paper scissors game written in javascript

+IMPORTANT
+Use the console in developers tools to access the game.
+No GUI for the time being!
+IMPORTANT

 Utilizing the skills learned in the odin project I created a rock paper scissors game using javascript language.